carpentries-incubator/cwl-novice-tutorial/pages/audience.md

 he decided to gain more experience with computational research with one of the lab placements required for the course.
-He's enjoyed playing around with computers and writing his own programs ever since his thirteenth birthday, when his aunt gave him a Raspberry Pi as a gift, and he likes the idea of combining this hobby with his interest in biology.
+He's enjoyed playing around with computers and writing his own programs ever since his fifteenth birthday, when his aunt gave him a Raspberry Pi as a gift, and he likes the idea of combining this hobby with his interest in biology.